jeffreykegler/hoonlint/misc/whitespace.md

 * Its head.

-* A vertical gap.
-  Its inter-comment column should be the anchor column.
+* A vertical gap, with comments at the the anchor column and the jog base column.
-  Its pre-comment column should be undefined.

 * A kingside jogging.
   The jog base column